Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation: Introduction

 \section{Introduction}

-Novel view synthesis (NVS), the task of reconstructing 3D scenes from sparse 2D reference images, represents a fundamental challenge that requires neural networks to understand and model the underlying 3D structure of the world from limited 2D observations.
-Seminal works such as NeRF~\cite{mildenhall2021nerf} and 3DGS~\cite{kerbl20233d} implicitly model volumetric geometry and appearance by optimizing scene-specific representations to fit individual 3D scenes from reference images.
-To generalize beyond single-scene optimization, feedforward methods~\cite{dust3r_cvpr24, charatan2024pixelsplat, chen2024mvsplat, ye2024no} have emerged for direct 3D prediction.
-In addition, the advent of diffusion models~\cite{rombach2022high} has introduced generative NVS methods~\cite{gao2024cat3d, seo2024genwarp, ren2025gen3c} that achieve remarkable fidelity in novel view synthesis.
+Novel view synthesis (NVS), the task of reconstructing 3D scenes from sparse 2D reference images, represents a fundamental challenge that requires neural networks to understand and model the underlying 3D structure of a scene from limited 2D observations.
+Seminal works such as NeRF~\citep{mildenhall2021nerf} and 3DGS~\citep{kerbl20233d} implicitly model volumetric geometry and appearance by optimizing scene-specific representations to fit individual 3D scenes from reference images.
+To generalize beyond single-scene optimization, feedforward methods~\citep{dust3r_cvpr24, charatan2024pixelsplat, chen2024mvsplat, ye2024no} have emerged for direct 3D prediction.
+In addition, the advent of diffusion models~\citep{rombach2022high} has introduced generative NVS methods~\citep{gao2024cat3d, seo2024genwarp, ren2025gen3c} that achieve remarkable fidelity in NVS.